Pineapple Mango Juice: Double Tropical Magic in a Glass

 • Refrigerate the fruits before blending or serve the juice over additional ice.

-Keyword healthy beverages, homemade fruit juice, pineapple mango juice, summer drinks, tropical juice
+Keyword healthy beverages, homemade fruit juice, homemade smoothies, pineapple mango juice, summer drinks, tropical juice

 Variations